-Independent retailers can now offer an ASOS-like returns experience – including prepaid postage, access to 12,500 drop-off locations and online tracking – following an update to James and James Fulfilment’s tracking and returns portal, ViewPort.
+Independent retailers can now offer an ASOS-like returns experience – including prepaid postage, access to 12,500 drop-off locations and online tracking – following an update to James and James Fulfillment’s tracking and returns portal, ViewPort.

 Consumers could previously use ViewPort to track their order from store to door, initiate a return online and print a returns address label.
 Now, retailers can opt to provide prepaid postage, enabling consumers to print a returns shipping label at home or receive a QR code to take to their local Post Office or Royal Mail Customer Service Point.

-The shipping of the return is also tracked, with consumers notified via ViewPort when Royal Mail first receives it and when it reaches a James and James fulfilment centre for processing.
+The shipping of the return is also tracked, with consumers notified via ViewPort when Royal Mail first receives it and when it reaches a James and James fulfillment centre for processing.
 Retailers receive the same notifications – along with structured data on the reasons for returns – enabling them to monitor inventory that is in transit and update products in line with customer feedback.

 Streetwear clothing specialist, UKK.Fashion, was among the first retailers to trial the upgraded portal, allowing it to offer free returns via its own online store, as well as its Amazon and eBay channels.